TimeTravelersHackedMe/Ultrasound.IO/README.md

 PharmaSonic
 ===========
 This project is a website bridges the gap between the Arduino and a Tektronix oscilloscope.
 It was (and still is) a senior design project that entails building a device that can test pharmaceutical tablets with ultrasound - hence the name PharmaSonic.
+The project utilizes various tools such as BreakoutJS (an Arduino USB-to-websocket client), HighchartJS (for data-visualization), the Tektronix API (for oscilloscope connectivity), jQuery (for user experience), and fft.js (a Fourier Transform library for frequency analysis).

 Right now all the **Arduino connectivity features are complete**.
 Users can control stepper motors from a web GUI that allows them to define the angular velocity and acceleration of a stepper motor.
 It also allows the user to control two pins on the Arduino using PWM (Pulse Width Modulation).
 On top of that, the web interface allows real-time monitoring of two different pin voltages.